 Our liquidity is derived primarily from our leases that generate positive net cash flow from operations and distributions from unconsolidated entities.
-Our balance of cash and cash equivalents increased \$9.7 million to \$400.3 million as of March 31, 2003, including a balance of \$74.9 million related to our gift certificate program, which we do not consider available for general working capital purposes.
+Our balance of cash and cash equivalents increased \$9.8 million to \$406.9 million as of March 31, 2003, including a balance of \$74.9 million related to our gift certificate program, which we do not consider available for general working capital purposes.

 Another source of liquidity is our Credit Facility, which provides flexibility as our cash needs vary from time to time.
 On March 31, 2003, the Credit Facility had available borrowing capacity of \$1.1 billion net of outstanding borrowings of \$75.0 million and letters of credit of \$26.2 million.
 The Credit Facility bears interest at LIBOR plus 65 basis points with an additional 15 basis point facility fee on the entire \$1.25 billion facility and provides for variable grid pricing based upon our corporate credit rating.
 The Credit Facility has an initial maturity of April, 2005, with an additional one-year extension available at our option.
-We and Simon Property also have access to public equity and long term unsecured debt markets.
+We and the Operating Partnership also have access to public equity and long term unsecured debt markets.
 Finally, we have access to private equity from institutional investors at the Property level.
-Our current senior unsecured debt ratings are Baa2 by Moody's Investors Service and BBB by Standard & Poor's and Simon Property's current corporate rating is BBB+ by Standard & Poor's.
+Our current senior unsecured debt ratings are Baa2 by Moody's Investors Service and BBB by Standard & Poor's and our current corporate rating is BBB+ by Standard & Poor's.

-Our net cash flow from operating activities and distributions of capital from unconsolidated entities totaled \$81.4 million and we consolidated \$48.9 million of cash from the acquisition of the remaining ownership interests in the Management Company.
+Our net cash flow from operating activities and distributions of capital from unconsolidated entities totaled \$82.2 million and we consolidated \$48.9 million of cash from the acquisition of the remaining ownership interests in the Management Company.
 In addition, we received \$31.8 million in connection with the sale of four non-core Properties.
 Finally, we had net proceeds from all of our debt financing and repayment activities of \$269.2 million which we used primarily to fund our \$174.0 million acquisition of the remaining ownership interest in The Forum Shops at Caesars in Las Vegas, NV.
 We also:

-- paid unitholder distributions totaling \$148.8 million, - paid preferred unit distributions totaling \$18.5 million, - funded consolidated capital expenditures of \$60.8 million.
-These capital expenditures include development costs of \$6.2 million, renovation and expansion costs of \$43.4 million and tenant costs and other operational capital expenditures of \$11.1 million, and - funded investments in unconsolidated entities of \$20.0 million of which \$14.8 million was used to fund new developments, redevelopments, and other capital expenditures.
+• paid shareholder dividends and unitholder distributions totaling \$149.8 million,

+- paid preferred stock dividends and preferred unit distributions totaling \$18.5 million, - funded consolidated capital expenditures of \$60.4 million.
+These capital expenditures include development costs of \$6.2 million, renovation and expansion costs of \$43.6 million and tenant costs and other operational capital expenditures of \$10.6 million, and - funded investments in unconsolidated entities of \$20.0 million of which \$14.8 million was used to fund new developments, redevelopments, and other capital expenditures.

-In general, we anticipate that cash generated from operations will be sufficient in 2003, as well as on a long-term basis, to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to unitholders necessary to maintain Simon Property's REIT qualification.
+In general, we anticipate that cash generated from operations will be sufficient in 2003, as well as on a long-term basis, to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to shareholders necessary to maintain our REIT qualification.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from: